 targetElement is the the element name in the target application schema.
 This is the same as the WFS feature type name.

 isDenormalised is an optional tag (default true) to indicate whether this type contains denormalised data or not.
-If data is not denormalised, then the global feature limit can be safely applied when querying the database.
+If data is not denormalised, then app-schema will build a more efficient query to apply the global feature limit.
 When combined with a low global feature limit (via Services –> WFS), setting this option to false can prevent unnecessary processing and database lookups from taking place.

 attributeMappings and AttributeMapping¶